-It is not easy or straightforward to predict what circumstances are better for vMISO or SISO for various reasons.
-First, the diversity benefits increase with the number of cooperating relays, but the relation is non-linear and varies with the environment and the requirements placed on reliability.
-Second, the chance of involvement of malicious or compromised nodes depends on their number in the network and also the distance between the source node and destination node.
-Third, various key pre-distribution schemes have different probabilities of sharing secret keys with neighbors that may act as relays which changes the ability of a transmitting node to select trusted cooperating neighbors.
-Finally, malicious nodes may also not always disrupt transmissions to avoid quick detection.
+It is not easy to predict what circumstances are better for vMISO or SISO for various reasons.
+First, the diversity benefits increase with the number of cooperating relays, but the relation is non-linear.
+Second, the chance of involvement of malicious or compromised nodes depend on their number in the network and the distance between source and destination.
+Third, various key pre-distribution schemes have different probabilities of sharing secret keys with neighbors that may act as relays.
 The contribution of this paper is an analytical framework that includes these parameters so that it is possible to evaluate the boundaries of where vMISO or SISO fare better.
-We do however make simplifying assumptions (e.g., we do not very rigorously account for node density, but make approximations).
-Our analysis allowed us to determine a fairly general condition where vMISO has a better probability of successfully delivering a packet than SISO as $nK_v < K_s$, where n is the number of cooperating nodes that is used at each hop of a multi-hop vMISO route, and K_v and K_s are the number of hops required to reach a destination from the source with vMISO and SISO, respectively.
+We do however make simplifying assumptions (e.g., we do not explicitly account for node density).
+Our analysis allowed us to determine a general condition where vMISO has a better probability of successfully delivering a packet than SISO as $nK_v < K_s$, where n is the number of cooperating nodes that is used at each hop of a multi-hop vMISO route, and K{v} and K_s are the number of hops required to reach a destination from the source with vMISO and SISO, respectively.
 This condition holds when the number of honest nodes in the neighborhood of a node is much higher than n.
 As expected, our analysis shows that while using vMISO, a small n is preferable.
-This analysis provides insights that can be employed before resorting to simulations or experimentation.